dreamportdev/Osdev-Notes/07_VirtualFileSystem/02_VirtualFileSystem.md

 * If we want to print the string read we need to append the EndOfLine symbol after the last byte read.
 * Now we can close the file_pointer (destroying the file descriptor associated with the id if it is possible, otherwise -1 will be returned).

 As you can see from the above code there are no instructions where we specify the file system type, or the driver to use this is all handled by the vfs layer.
-The above functions will avail of kernel system calls open/read/close, and those are the functions we are going to implement.
-(IS THAT CORRECT?)
+The above functions will avail of kernel system calls open/read/close, usually those function sits somewhere above the kernel VFS layer, and they use some system calls, but in our _naive_ implementation they are going to be our VFS layer, and also we are going to make a simpler version of them.

+We can assume that any file system i/o operation consists of thre basic steps: opening the file, reading/writing from/to it and then closing it.

+#### First step: opening a file

 To open a file what we need to do is: